carbon-language/carbon-lang/docs/design/generics/terminology.md

 ### Template specialization

-Specialization in C++ is essentially overloading in the context of a template.
+Specialization in C++ is essentially overloading, or [ad-hoc polymorphism](#ad-hoc-polymorphism), in the context of a template.
 The template is overloaded to have a different definition for some subset of the possible template argument values.
 For example, the C++ type `std::vector<T>` might have a specialization `std::vector<T*>` that is implemented in terms of `std::vector<void*>` to reduce code size.
 In C++, even the interface of a templated type can be changed in a specialization, as happens for `std::vector<bool>`.

-### Checked generic specialization
+### Checked-generic specialization

 Specialization of checked generics, or types used by checked generics, is restricted to changing the implementation _without_ affecting the interface.